 Little Silver PTO at work for our students

 The Little Silver PTO needs you!
-From fun-raising to inside school and community events, teacher appreciation to photography, we have more than 30 committees to choose from.
+From fundraising to inside school and community events, teacher appreciation to photography, we have more than 30 committees to choose from.
 Each volunteer opportunity has a different level of time commitment.
 Join us!

-Volunteers are needed to coordinate the year-end 4th Grade Brunch in the courtyard, graduation slideshow and Clapping Out Ceremony.
+Chairperson works with the 4th grade room parents to coordinate the year-end 4th Grade Brunch in the courtyard, graduation slideshow and Clapping Out Ceremony.
 These activities require several planning meetings in the early spring, and on-site help at the event itself.
 Volunteer (other than Chair) is needed for creating the slideshow.
 Cleanup crew is also needed after the event, 3rd grade parents should be the volunteers for clean up with the idea the following year they can help on the committee.

 The 8th Grade dance follows the 8th grade graduation in the Cafetorium and provides a fun-filled way for our Markham graduates to finish off their year.
 The 7th Grade parent(s) who chairs the committee coordinates the party & comes up with the theme, decorates, orders catered food, dessert, DJ, & favor.
 A photographer is also needed to take pictures during the event

-8th Grade Graduation Slideshow – OPEN
+8th Grade Graduation Slideshow – Carrie Glynn & Jamie Fleming

 1 – 2 volunteers needed to create a slideshow to be shown at the 8th Grade Dance that immediately follows graduation.